emfuzzylogic/adhd-guardian-ai-agent/README.md

 ## 🙏 Acknowledgments

-- Special thanks to the ADHD community whose insights helped shape this tool
+- Special thanks to people and organizations who support and advocate for neurodivergent
-- Microsoft AI Agents Hackathon 2025 for the opportunity to showcase this solution
 - All neurodivergent individuals whose unique perspectives drive innovation

 ---